StaticReturn/staticreturn.github.io/rules/gameplay/core.md

 * Constitution
 * Mind

-### Levels
-There are five character levels.
-Your race, bloodline, class, or profession may give you new abilities as you level up.
-Levels are granted by the DM when you complate a story milestone.

 ### Hit Points
 All characters start with 16 + 2*(Constitution) hit points.
 This value can be modified by your race, bloodline, class, or profession.